starterschool/Maps/README.md

 ### Set-up

-1. Create an account at MapBox.
+1. Create an account on [MapBox.com](MapBox.com)
-2. Create a map, note the ID.
+2. Create a map on MapBox, and note the ID.
-3. Update the value of MapBoxID with the ID of your map.
+3. Update the value of `mapBoxID` in global.js with the ID of your map.

 ### Useful links